AdapterDrop: On the Efficiency of Adapters in Transformers: AdapterDrop for AdapterFusion

 We fuse the adapters from all eight GLUE tasks and observe the largest gains of AF on RTE and CoLA.
 We additionally train robust AF models with the same procedure as in \S\ref{sec:adapter-drop}.
 We investigate from how many lower layers we can remove AF at test time while still outperforming the corresponding single-task adapter (without AdapterDrop).

 Figure~\ref{fig:fusion-early-layer-dropout-cola-rte} shows that AF performs better than the single-task adapter on RTE until removing AF from the first five layers.
 This improves the inference efficiency by 26\%.\footnote{We include detailed measurements in Appendix~\ref{sec:appendix:adapterdrop-fusion}.} On CoLA, we observe a different trend.
 Removing AF from the first layer results in more noticeable performance decreases, achieving lower task performances than the single-task adapter.
-This is in line with recent work showing that linguistic tasks such as CoLA heavily rely on information from the first layers~\citep{vulic-etal-2020-emnlp-probing}.
+This is in line with recent work showing that some linguistic tasks heavily rely on information from the first layers~\citep{vulic-etal-2020-emnlp-probing}.
 We deliberately highlight that AdapterDrop might not be suitable for all tasks.
-However, Figure~\ref{fig:adapter-drop-large} shows that CoLA represents an extreme case.
+However, Figure~\ref{fig:adapter-drop-large} shows that CoLA represents the most extreme case.
+Nevertheless, our results suggest that researchers need to be cautious when removing AdapterFusion layers as there may exist a considerable performance/efficiency tradeoff.